Do you want to print entries from your WordPress form to PDF? Creating a PDF copy of an entry makes it easy to save and email your form submissions.

 And that’s it!
 Your final PDF will look similar to this.
 You might have a little more space around the entry depending on the settings you use.

 Great!
 Now your form entry is in its own PDF file that you can attach to emails or save on your computer.

-Next Step: Export Form Entries to CSV
+Next Step: Export Form Entries to CSV or Excel

 Ready to do more with your forms?
 Get started today with the easiest WordPress form builder plugin.
 WPForms Pro includes powerful entry export options and offers a 14-day money-back guarantee.